Review of DevOps implementation results in 2018

 As the business grows and accomplishes various projects, the technology stack grows with it.
 However, new technologies appear all the time and many of the legacy tools are utterly outdated nowadays.
 Normalization helps simplify the software delivery ecosystem and accomplish two main goals:

 - Software development teams utilize version control.
 Over the years, our experience showed that the implementation of version control usage is the crucial prerequisite for building efficient CI/CD pipelines.
-This is proved by recent Puppet/DORA findings we covered in the recent report on the state of DevOps adoption in 2018.
+This is proved by recent Puppet/DORA findings we covered in the recent .
 The teams that utilize version control systems like GitHub or BitBucket benefit from significantly higher code delivery speed, IT performance rates, and lower change failure rates.

 - Development teams work with a standard set of operational systems.
 It is common to see large chunks of corporate IT infrastructure using Microsoft Server 2008, while the others run Microsoft Server 2012, and yet others run Microsoft Server 2016.
 This means that different apps must be built, tested and run using different sets of tools.
 Eliminating even one of such variables simplifies the IT infrastructure management a lot, so limiting the number of OSs, tools, and platforms in use to the absolute minimum is crucial.